haberdashPI/vscode-master-key/notes.md

 - would be nice if each key past the first shows up in a quick pick menu rather than just being a separate keybinding

+- reduce the commands that have to be excluded from the global command palette

+- move all flag setting for prefix commands to the suffix command upon pre-processing
+  - we need to examine which variables `computedArgs` depend on and only eliminate those commands that depend on variables modified in the prefix

 - would be nice if each key sequence that mapped to a *single* command could be added as a keybinding full keybinding for that command